Jerzy Kosiński: Death

-Toward the end of his life, Kosiński suffered from multiple illnesses and was under attack from journalists who accused him of plagiarism.
-By his late 50s, he was suffering from an irregular heartbeat.
+Toward the end of his life Kosiński suffered from multiple illnesses, and questions arose regarding plagiarism in his work.
+By his late 50s he was suffering from an irregular heartbeat.

-He committed suicide on May 3, 1991 by ingesting a lethal amount of alcohol and drugs and wrapping a plastic bag around his head, suffocating himself to death.
+He died by suicide on May 3, 1991 by ingesting a lethal amount of alcohol and drugs and wrapping a plastic bag around his head, suffocating himself.
 His suicide note read: "I am going to put myself to sleep now for a bit longer than usual.
 Call it Eternity."
-Kosinski's remains were cremated and his ashes were scattered off a small cove in Casa de Campo in the Dominican Republic.
+Per his wishes, Kosiński was cremated and Oscar de la Renta spread his ashes near his home in the Dominican Republic, off a small cove in Casa de Campo.

 Notable novels

 Kosiński's novels have appeared on The New York Times Best Seller list, and have been translated into over 30 languages, with total sales estimated at 70 million in 1991.

 The Painted Bird

 The Painted Bird, Kosiński's controversial 1965 novel, is a fictional account that depicts the personal experiences of a boy of unknown religious and ethnic background who wanders around unidentified areas of Eastern Europe during World War II and takes refuge among a series of people, many of whom are brutally cruel and abusive, either to him or to others.

-Soon after the book was published in the US, Kosiński was accused by the then-Communist Polish government of being anti-Polish, especially following the regime's 1968 anti-Semitic campaign.
+Soon after the book was published in the US, Kosiński was accused by the then-Communist Polish government of being anti-Polish, especially following the regime's 1968 anti-Zionist campaign.
 The book was banned in Poland from its initial publication until the fall of the Communist government in 1989.
 When it was finally printed, thousands of Poles in Warsaw lined up for as long as eight hours to purchase copies of the work autographed by Kosiński.
-Polish literary critic and University of Warsaw professor Paweł Dudziak remarked that "in spite of the unclear role of its author,The Painted Bird is an achievement in English literature."
+Polish literary critic and University of Warsaw professor Paweł Dudziak remarked that "in spite of the unclear role of its author, The Painted Bird is an achievement in English literature."
 He stressed that, because the book is a work of fiction and does not document real-world events, accusations of anti-Polish sentiment may result only from taking it too literally.

 The book received recommendations from Elie Wiesel who wrote in The New York Times Book Review that it was "one of the best ...
 Written with deep sincerity and sensitivity."
 Richard Kluger, reviewing it for Harper's Magazine wrote: "Extraordinary ... literally staggering ... one of the most powerful books I have ever read."
 Jonathan Yardley, reviewing it for The Miami Herald, wrote: "Of all the remarkable fiction that emerged from World War II, nothing stands higher than Jerzy Kosiński's The Painted Bird.
 A magnificent work of art, and a celebration of the individual will.
 No one who reads it will forget it; no one who reads it will be unmoved by it."

-However, reception of the book was not uniformly positive.
-Several claims that Kosiński committed plagiarism in writing The Painted Bird were leveled against him.
-(See 'Criticism' section, below.)